 Fate of the Prints?

-There is no clear record that Sierra Leone screened Doctor Who again.
+There is no clear record that Doctor Who screened again on TV in Sierra Leone.

 TV listings have been obtained from the Freetown newspaper, Daily Mail.